 And now Midousuji is trying to egg on Imaizumi and Yuto to react to his taunting.
 This gloating is just terrible.
 I repeat: emcee, grab that mic away!
 Midousuji is now spouting out his philosophy on road racing to the crowd, and the expressions on people’s faces are appropriate: they’re shocked as hell.
 I think he may have just lost some of the fans he had gained at the end of the race.
 One idiot in the audience says Midousuji is right, that winning proves who’s the best.
 Some people are saying that Midousuji isn’t a champion, he’s a ruler.
 Oh God, people, don’t say stuff like this, you’ll only inflate Midousuji’s ego!

-But after performance, Midousuji ignores the reporters shoving microphones in his face.
+But after that performance, Midousuji ignores the reporters shoving microphones in his face.
 Ugh, he thinks he swayed people to his side.
 After this, I just can’t root for Kyoto Fushimi to win the Inter-High.
 Come on, Hakone Academy or Sohoku!
 You need to knock Midousuji off of his pedestal!

 We get a scene of Teshima and Aoyagi having a moment, contemplating on the fact that tomorrow is the last day of their last race together.
-Teshima mentions he has a small wish: that during tomorrow’s the race, the two of them can sync up their movements and breathing and do their Synchronizing Straight Twin.
+Teshima mentions he has a small wish: that during tomorrow’s race, the two of them can sync up their movements and breathing and do their Synchronizing Straight Twin.
 Uh-oh!
 Aoyagi fell and his gripping his knee.
 This is NOT a good sign.
 He claims it’s nothing, but if Yowamushi Pedal has taught me anything, these riders will try to ignore these things and try to ride anyway (like Kinjou with his knee during the third day of the Inter-High).

 That night, Teshima seems to having some thoughts of regret about how he relies on Aoyagi too much.
-He wonders is Aoyagi is really hurting and how this will affect the next day’s race.
+He wonders if Aoyagi is really hurting and how this will affect the next day’s race.
 Aoyagi, meanwhile, is having his own thoughts, and he thinks about how Teshima’s cheerfulness always saves him.
 Yep, he really is in pain, though, because he pushed himself too hard.
 Oh no, this is not going to be a good start for the third day.
 Ohh… he goes to Danchiku and asks him to get some things for him.
 Even though Aoyagi is injured, he is determined to ride the next day.
 And he asks Danchiku not to tell anyone about this.
 Oh, this can’t end well, can it?

 Onoda has had his gears replaced, and he’s going to test them out before the next day’s race.
 When it’s dark out.
 By himself.
 I’m a little worried about what could happen.
-As he rides, Onoda thinks over the fact that Sohoku hasn’t won any of the colored number tags this year, even though they’re trained and worked so hard.
-He’s also worried about expectations: since he won the third day last year, he expects people expect him to win the third day again this year.
+As he rides, Onoda thinks over the fact that Sohoku hasn’t won any of the colored number tags this year, even though they’ve trained and worked so hard.
+He’s also worried about expectations: since he won the third day last year, he thinks people expect him to win the third day again this year.
 Onoda starts singing the Love Hime song, but is surprised to see another bike on the road in front of him.
 Oh, it’s Toudou!
 Aaand… that’s where the episode ends.
 Phew!
 At least nothing bad happened to Onoda like I had feared!

 So I believe we have two episodes left for this season.
 Obviously, the next episode will see Onoda spending some time with Toudou, but what else will happen, who knows?
 I wonder if the third day of the Inter-High will start before the final episode of this season, or if we’ll have to wait for whenever the next series starts to see the third day.